kiebel/wp-teachpress/trunk/readme.txt

 * image_size = maximum size of an image (default: 0)

 == Changelog ==
+= 2.0.7 - (18.11.2010) =
+* Bugfix: Fixed a bug with the charset in the xls-export - teachpress uses now utf8_encode()
+* Bugfix: Fixed a bug in the bibtex output of articles
+* Bugfix: Fixed some small GUI-bugs
+* Bugfix: Fixed style of some buttons
 = 2.0.6 - (24.10.2010) =
-* Changed: Type of the registration timestamp is changed from date to datetime
+* Changed: Type of the registration timestamp has changed from date to datetime
 * Bugfix: Fixed a security vulnerability (sql injection) which was opened with a fix in version 2.0.5
 * Bugfix: teachPress uses now the right local server time and not longer greenwich time = 2.0.5 - (11.10.2010) =